sarmadsaleem/weatherapp/README.md

 ### Mandatory

-* Get yourself an API key to make queries in the [openweathermap](http://openweathermap.org/).
+* Get yourself an API key to make queries in the [openweathermap](http://openweathermap.org/). :white_check_mark:

-* Either run the app locally (using `npm i && npm start`) or move to the next step.
+* Either run the app locally (using `npm i && npm start`) or move to the next step. :white_check_mark:

 * Add **Dockerfile**'s in the *frontend* and the *backend* directories to run them virtually on any environment having [docker](https://www.docker.com/) installed.
 It should work by saying e.g. `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend`.
-If it doesn't, remember to check your api key first.
+If it doesn't, remember to check your api key first. :white_check_mark:

-* Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.
+* Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers. :white_check_mark:

 ### Optional (do as many as you like)